-There was a wide range of work presented from fairly simple and predictable responses to commonplace topics.
-However there were also essays that showed genuine knowledge and engagement with well-chosen topics.
-The best essays reflected imagination enlivened by substantial research, mature analysis and a real understanding of the subject language.
-Unfortunately, far too many of the topics chosen were not about film but merely used film as a starting point to discuss other topics - more often than not of a purely historical, biographical or sociological nature.
-In some cases the Film essays could just as readily been an English Literature or History essay.
-This most frequently occurred when a candidate was not undertaking the Film course.
-Where suitable topics were chosen the most prominent weakness was the inclusion of too much superficial description.
-Many essays were written with the enthusiasm of a film fan but frequently lacked academic substance.
+There was a wide range of work presented but of concern is the number of candidates with marks in the D/E boundary.
+The essays were mostly straightforward and predictable responses to commonplace topics, but there were also essays that showed genuine knowledge and engagement with topics chosen with great care and thought.
+The best essays reflected intellectual flair enlivened by substantial research, mature analysis and a real understanding of the subject language required for a Film Extended Essay.

+A significant minority of the topics chosen were not sufficiently or specifically about film.
+The candidates used film as a starting point to discuss other topics.
+In some cases topics classed as Film essays would more suitably have been classed as English Literature, Social and Cultural Anthropology or History.
+This most frequently occurred when a candidate was not undertaking the Film course and when neither the student nor their supervisor were aware of what properly constituted an appropriate topic or appropriate research for film as a subject.

+Where suitable topics were chosen the most prominent weakness was the inclusion of far too much superficial description or narrative summary.
+Many essays were written with enthusiastic engagement of a film fan but lacked academic substance.
 Using appropriate film terminology and focusing upon how film constructs meaning proved problematic for some candidates.
 The weakest of the essays ignored the fact that film has its own language, grammar and techniques that need to be appropriately addressed.